If you're having extreme menopause symptoms, or *any* menopause symptoms, you're probably wondering if this is normal.

 These symptoms of menopause have become so accepted and “normal” in our society that I was tempted to write it off as just that, but for me, it went much deeper.

 As many of you know, my Mom passed away recently of breast cancer that metastasized.
-(Yet I still hate the pink campaigns because I don't think they are helping much – scroll down through these breast cancer/pink posts for more or see all the links at the bottom of this post.)
+(Yet I still hate the pink campaigns because I don't think they are helping much – scroll down through these breast cancer/pink posts for more about why I feel that way, or see all the links at the bottom of this post.)

 So obviously I knew “going on something” wasn't an option, but I also knew that there are many natural options out there as well.